MGriot/VisualAnalyzer/docs/THEORY_ColorCorrection.md

     2. It matches them to the markers on the ideal reference checker.
     3. The corresponding corner points are used to calculate the homography matrix `H`.
     4. This matrix is used to apply a perspective warp to the source image, effectively "straightening out" the color checker to match the reference.
-    5. Because the checker is now perfectly aligned, the 24 patches can be extracted by simply slicing a known grid.
 -   **Result:** This is the most precise method, as it corrects for perspective distortion before patch extraction.

-### Tier 2: Robust OpenCV (Hough Transform)
+### Tier 2: Manual GUI Fallback

--   **Theory (Edge & Line Detection):** If ArUco markers are not found, the system falls back to analyzing the structure of the color checker itself.
-The boundaries between color patches form a grid.
-This grid can be identified by finding strong edges and inferring the lines that form them.
+-   **Theory (User-in-the-Loop):** If automatic marker detection fails, the system falls back to a manual, user-guided approach.
 -   **Process:**
-    1. The image is converted to grayscale.
-    2.  **Canny edge detection** is applied to find high-gradient pixels (edges).
-    3. A **Hough Line Transform** is then used on the edge map.
-This algorithm can detect lines by converting points from Cartesian space to a parameter space (Hough space) and finding intersections.
-    4. The detected lines are clustered into horizontal and vertical groups to define the rows and columns of the grid.
-    5. Patches are extracted from the cells of this detected grid.
--   **Result:** This method is effective for well-lit color checkers, even those without physical gaps between patches.

-### Tier 3: YOLOv8 Object Detection

--   **Theory (Convolutional Neural Networks):** If the grid structure is not clear enough for the Hough Transform, a deep learning approach is used.
-YOLO (You Only Look Once) is a state-of-the-art, real-time object detection system.
-A pre-trained YOLOv8 model is used to directly identify the location of each color patch.
+    1. A GUI window automatically opens, displaying the color checker image.
--   **Process:** The image is passed to the YOLOv8 model, which returns the bounding boxes for all color patches it recognizes.
+    2. The user is prompted to click on the four corners of the color checker grid.
--   **Result:** This method is robust to some rotation and distortion but is dependent on the quality and variety of the data the model was trained on.
+    3. These four manually selected points are used to compute the homography matrix and perform the perspective warp.
+-   **Result:** This provides a robust fallback that guarantees the alignment can be completed even when automatic methods fail due to poor lighting, obstructions, or missing markers.

-### Tier 4: Simple Grid Slicing
+### Tier 3: Simple Grid Sampling (Primary Detection)

--   **Theory:** This is the simplest fallback and assumes the color checker is the largest contour in the image and is oriented correctly.
+-   **Theory:** After alignment, the primary method for patch detection assumes the checker is now a perfect, oriented rectangle and uses a simple grid overlay.
--   **Process:** It finds the bounding box of the largest object and divides it into a uniform 4x6 grid.
+-   **Process:** The aligned image is divided into a 4x6 grid.
+To avoid edge artifacts or the black borders between patches, the color is not sampled from the entire grid cell.
+Instead, the average color is calculated from only the central 50% of each cell.
--   **Result:** This method is fast but not robust to any rotation or perspective distortion.
+-   **Result:** This method is extremely fast and accurate, provided the initial alignment was successful.

+### Tier 4: Advanced Fallbacks (Contour & Mask-Based)

+-   **Theory:** If the simple grid sampling fails (which is unlikely after a successful alignment), the system falls back to more complex contour-based methods.
+These methods analyze the image to find the outlines of the 24 patches, using properties like area and shape to identify them.
+-   **Process:** These fallbacks use adaptive thresholding and contour analysis to find the patches, and can include mask-based extraction for higher precision.
+-   **Result:** These methods are more computationally intensive but provide a final layer of robustness.

 ## Phase 2: Patch Matching & Alignment